Shaun Ellis: Professional career

-New York Jets (2000-2010)
+New York Jets (2000–2010)

-Ellis was selected by the New York Jets in the first round with the 12th overall pick in the 2000 NFL Draft.
+Ellis was selected by the New York Jets in the first round with the 12th overall pick in the 2000 NFL draft.
 He was the first of four first round draft picks that the Jets had that year, and was the compensation pick from the New England Patriots for hiring Bill Belichick away from the Jets as their head coach.
 The other players drafted were defensive end John Abraham (13th overall), quarterback Chad Pennington (18th overall), and tight end Anthony Becht (27th overall).

 Ellis was an immediate impact player.
-In his rookie season, he recorded 8.5 sacks.
+In his rookie season, he recorded 8.5 sacks, 67 total tackles (50 solo), one interception, three passes defended, and one forced fumble.
 Only defensive end Hugh Douglas, with 10 sacks in the 1995 season, ranks higher in Jets history for most sacks by a rookie.
-After 2001 and 2002 campaigns which saw his overall numbers drop, Ellis rebounded in the 2003 season with an impressive 12.5 sacks.
-Ellis followed up his 2003 season with 11 sacks in 2004.
-Ellis anchored a strong Jets run defense which contributed to a 10-6 season and a wild card berth.
-In Week 17, he recorded three sacks in the final game of the 2004 regular season against the St. Louis Rams.
+After 2001 and 2002 campaigns which saw his overall numbers drop, Ellis rebounded in the 2003 season with 12.5 sacks.
+Ellis earned a Pro Bowl nomination for the 2003 season.
+Ellis followed up his 2003 season with 11 sacks, 57 total tackles (39 solo), four passes defended, and two forced fumbles. in 2004.
+In Week 17 of the 2004 season, he recorded three sacks in the final game of the 2004 regular season against the St. Louis Rams.
+Ellis anchored a strong Jets run defense which contributed to a 10–6 season and a Wild Card berth.

+In the 2005 season, Ellis appeared in and started 13 games.
+He finished with 2.5 sacks, 38 total tackles (31 solo), and one forced fumble.
+In the 2006 season, Ellis appeared in and started 16 games.
+He finished with five sacks, 58 total tackles (37 solo), three passes defended, and one forced fumble.